 - 8. Participate in program area, division, and college faculty meetings; provide input on textbook adoption, program planning and evaluation, budgets, and the selection of supplies and equipment. - 9.
 Use the funds of the institution allocated to the budget of the department or to a special project in effective and efficient manner. - 10.
-Comply with all Clarendon College policies and procedures (rules and regulations). - 11.
-Completes annual core curriculum assessment for each section of each course taught from the core curriculum and submits appropriate files and documentation to the program coordinator. - 12.
-Performs other duties as assigned by the Vice President of Instruction and/or President.
+Completes annual core curriculum assessment for each section of each course taught from the core curriculum and submits appropriate files and documentation to the program coordinator. - 11.
+Work on standing and ad hoc committees of the College, as assigned. - 12.
+Support College activities and special events through attendance and/or participation. - 13.
+Comply with all College policies, rules, and regulations. - 14.
+Performs other duties as assigned by the Vice President of Academic Affairs and/or President.

-POSITION: Instructor/Coach FLSA: Exempt SECURITY SENSITIVE: Y
+POSITION: Instructor/Coach